Learn how to add competitors in Semly and how to use competition analysis to check your brand’s visibility in AI answers.

 for which prompts the competitor wins the position

-whether a high position is tied to a positive sentiment
+whether a high position is tied to positive sentiment

 Sentiment shows what tone AI uses to describe the brand.